rDock/2006.2

 Calculating the distance grid can take a long time (whereas the cavity mapping

-itself is usually very fast), hence the -was
+itself is usually very fast), hence the -was option should be used sparingly.

 Analysis of